 - PEAC 100/HIST 3024: Introduction to Peace Studies

 - Social & cultural aspects of the Cold War, US foreign relations, & the US military; children & youth in the Cold War; children & nuclear weapons; children & youth in the Vietnam War; International Year of the Child; US military in Okinawa

 - Tanveer Kalo, East Indian soldiers from the United States in World War I (SYE F17)

 - Holly Wark, Vietnamese women's and children's view of the Vietnam War

-- Somphone Sonenarong, Senior-Year Experience [SYE] "Making Independence: Chinese and Japanese Influences on Vietnam’s 1945 August Revolution," Spring 2011 (ASIA 490)
+- Somphone Sonenarong, "Making Independence: Chinese and Japanese Influences on Vietnam’s 1945 August Revolution" (SYE for Asian Studies)

 - Jordan Walker, SYE "Redefining Militancy in the 1950s and the 1960s: The Early Homophile Movement’s Path towards Equality," Spring 2011 (HIST 490)

 - Elizabeth Carroll, SYE "The Indochina War and the Incompatible U.S.-French Alliance," Spring 2010 (HIST 490)